Thursday 6 August 2020

 Route & opening times.
-Shopping in 9 little streets in Amsterdam canal belt.
+9 cosy shoppingstreets in Amsterdam canal belt.
+Also every sunday!

-They offer a complete overview of all the building styles of the old city center of Amsterdam.
+The nine little streets offer a complete overview of all the building styles of the old city center of Amsterdam.
 Most buildings date back to the 17th century and are small, monumental shops.
-Along the canals you will find some shops, restaurant and hotels and wonderful Amsterdam canalhouses.
+Along the canals you will find some shops, restaurant and hotels in wonderful Amsterdam canalhouses.

 The funny thing is that few people – even the locals – know the different names of the 9 streets.
 More than once you will hear: “I have bought something really nice!”
 “Oh where?”
 “Uh, somewhere in De 9 Straatjes.”